Koiiichi/Midori/README.md

 ## **Workflow**

-A focus on **feedback and synchronization**.
+A complete **feedback and synchronization** cycle drives Midori’s automation.

 1. **Cloud Synchronization**
    The Node.js controller publishes new lighting and watering parameters to the Arduino IoT Cloud.

 2. **Firmware Reaction**
-   The ESP32 firmware receives MQTT updates and applies them via firmware callbacks:
+   The ESP32 firmware receives MQTT updates and applies them via callbacks:

    ```cpp
    void onDimmedLightChange() {